magwenelab/WeavePop/README.md

 ## Requirements

-The environment from which everything must me run has the following packages and you can install it with: `mamba env create --file envs/diversity.yml`
+The environment from which Modules 1-3 must me run has the following software and you can install it with: `mamba env create --file envs/diversity.yml`
 * Mamba/Conda [Microforge3](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)
 * Python
 * Python modules -- Pandas, Click
 * [Xonsh](https://xon.sh/)
 * [Snakemake](https://snakemake.github.io/)
-  * [Graphviz](https://graphviz.org/) (optional, to see Snakemake DAG in a graph)
+* [Graphviz](https://graphviz.org/) (optional, to seethe Snakemake DAG in a graph)
 * [Seqkit](https://bioinf.shenwei.me/seqkit/)

-The following programs are installed by Snakemake in conda environments, if you want to install them use, the specified environment `yaml` files running the command `mamba env create --file envs/envname.yaml`.
+To install the required programs for each module you can run `mamba env create --file envs/envname.yaml` using the specified environment file in the table bellow.
+The environments for Modules 1 - 3 are installed by Snakemake, so you don't need to do it.

 | Module | Software | Environment file |
 | :---------------- | ----: |----: |
 | Module 0|[Sra-Tools](https://github.com/ncbi/sra-tools) , [Entrez-Direct](https://www.ncbi.nlm.nih.gov/books/NBK25501/) |`envs/sra-tools.yaml`|